April 18, 2019

 September is National Preparedness Month, which encourages people to take steps to prepare for emergencies.
-For pet owners, emergency preparedness also means making plans to protect your dogs, cat and other pets.
-Pet safety is an important part of DogWatch’s mission, so we’ve researched this important issue, and compiled some key steps that you can take to keep your pets safe in the event of an emergency.
-Read More
+Pet safety is an important part of DogWatch’s mission, so we’re spreading the word!

 One important thing you can do today is to create a pet emergency kit that you can quickly grab in the event of an evacuation or other emergency.
 Here’s a list of items to include in your kit, per this guide from the ASPCA: Read post »